gantsta/redirect-recipes/README.md

 Curly braces ({}) indicate optional characters.
 IE the rule will work with or without these characters.

+All redirects assume that your rewrite base is the web root: `RewriteBase /`

 ```ApacheConf
 # Redirects a URL such as http{s}://domain.com/about{/} to https://domain.com/about-us
 RewriteRule ^about/?$ https://domain.com/about-us [L,R=301]